frovedis/frovedis/doc/tutorial/tutorial.md

 In this section, I will explain map in more detail.

 So far, we have used a function as the argument of map.
-You can use a function object instead of a function.
+You can use a function object instead of a function, which is recommended on VE for vectorization.
 Please go to "src/tut2.4.2-1" and look at tut.cc.

     struct n_times {
       n_times(){}